yuraist/postposterbot/README.md

 (like user authorization) in our service.
 We need this funcitonality for our CMS.
  + Post publishing and community analytics requires access to group information.
 Access is via VK API.
 For quick work with the API we user the [vk](https://github.com/dimka665/vk) python library.
- + Redis Queue is used for async tasks like content searching and post publishing.
+ + Redis Queue used for async tasks like content searching and post publishing.
  + We use [Heroku](heroku.com) cloud-service for running our application.

 #### [Our website](https://postposterbot.herokuapp.com/)